 - Drug formulary drops your medication off the covered drugs list

-Do My Medigap Plan Benefits Change During the Annual Election Period?
+Do My Medigap Plan Benefits Change During the Medicare Annual Enrollment Period?

 No, your Medigap benefits do not change like Part D and Medicare Advantage plans do.
 Your Medigap plan will cover the same benefits from year to year.

 What may change is your premiums.
 Rate increases do happen annually, on the anniversary date of your policy.
 Your carrier sends out a letter the month before your anniversary date that informs you of any premium increases.

 Yes, a lot of beneficiaries like to shop and compare their current Medigap plans during AEP Medicare since they’re already shopping for Part D plans.
 Your benefits will NOT change annually.